stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 ### Model Loader

-We can now parse the OBJ file and construct the transient model as follows:
+We can now parse the OBJ file and construct the model as follows:
 1. Create a new transient OBJ model.
-2. Load each line of the OBJ model file (skipping comments and empty lines).
+2. Load each line of the OBJ file (skipping comments and empty lines).
 3. Parse each command line and update the model accordingly.
 4. Generate the resultant JOVE model(s).

-The loader parses each line of the model as follows:
+The loader parses each line of the model and delegates to the local `parse` method:

 ```java
 public class ObjectModelLoader {